-- The Cannon Curl perfectly supports your elbows and enables you to keep the correct posture during curls.
-Users immediately notice proper bicep isolation when curling with the Cannon Curl.
+- Bicep Isolation - The Core Prodigy Premium Arm Blaster perfectly supports your elbows and enables you to keep the correct posture during curls.
+Users of the bicep blaster immediately notice proper muscle isolation when curling for a bigger pump and better...

 This blaster is perfect for lifters with broad chests or generally broad rib cages.

 While the first product is unique for its curvature, and the second is unique in it’s width and flatness, the Arm Blaster from Legendary Workout is unique in its rounded edges.